Twing Data Logo

 Live Integration

--- Create user
+-- Create user with minimal permissions

 CREATE USER twing_user WITH PASSWORD 'RANDOM_PASSWORD_HERE';